 What assumptions govern our interpretations of works of literature?
 What theoretical models do we employ in the acts of reading and finding meaning in what we read?
 What kinds of meanings are we looking for, and why?
 The study of literary theory helps us become aware of and unpack the various assumptions that drive our interpretations.
 This course will address the large questions of why and how we study literature; it will focus on 20th century developments in literary criticism, beginning with the New Criticism and structuralism, and focusing on how these approaches to the study of literature influenced more recent schools of thought such as deconstruction, reader response, feminism, and other socio-historical ways of reading.
 We will explore the ways in which these different theories intersect with and diverge from one another.
 In addition, we will read a novel and some poems and short stories (and perhaps view a film) in order to see how various theories can illuminate the same literary work in different ways.
 The readings and concepts are challenging, so you should be prepared to work hard-but you'll thereby increase your understanding of the field of literary studies and expand your knowledge of literature in new ways.
 Requirements include mid-term and final exams and several short papers on the schools of thought we study, as well as a longer paper analyzing a work of literature with attention to the theory(ies) that drives the interpretation.

-English 480.01 Capstone Seminar: Landscape and the Literary Imagination
+English 480.01 Capstone Seminar: Imagining and Recreating the Past

 English 481.01 Research Methods for English Majors (1 credit hour)